andreaestandia/geospatial-oxford2025/assignment.md

 - Write your report using Quarto
 - Submit both your `.Qmd` file containing the code and the `.html` produced by knitting the document
 - Anyone unsure about how to produce a report using Quarto should run through the material on canvas and ask demonstrators.
-See: MT 60784; reproducible research documents with R and Quarto ([https://canvas.ox.ac.uk/courses/273641](https://canvas.ox.ac.uk/courses/273641/modules#module_452046))
+See: MT 60784.

 **Coding Guidelines:**
 - Aim to write your code so that it would run for a new pair of species simply by changing the input data at the start, i.e. using general rather than specific coding